 04.06 Chiefs, NRR, NRO, and NSIR Program Branches.
 Develops and maintains, in conjunction with the Associate Director for Training and Development, the regions, and headquarters staff, the qualification journals listed in Appendices A, B, C, and D of this chapter.
 Evaluates proposed changes to the NRR, NRO, and NSIR programs for impacts on training.
 Periodically reviews and assesses the effectiveness of staff in implementing NRR and NRO programs to identify needed refresher and continuing training topics.
 Assesses the inspector training and qualification program effectiveness and identifies areas where the program needs to be revised.
 Approves deviation requests.

 04.07 Immediate Supervisor of qualifying individuals.
 Identifies the qualifying individual’s previous experience and training for which qualification credit may be given.
+Are encouraged to delegate sign-off duties to individuals with proficient knowledge (i.e., recent/current application of the given subject area) on a given individual study activity or OJT.
 Requests deviations, as appropriate, from the Program Office.
 Certifies that the individual has qualified for Basic Inspector Certification.
 Assesses the ability of the qualifying individual and provides appropriate levels of detailed supervision based on the individual’s level of proficiency.
 Ensures that an individual is ready to independently perform job responsibilities at the proficiency level.
 Recommends each qualifying individual assigned to them as ready for the inspector qualification board.

 04.08 IMC 1245 Management Steering Group.
 Consists of the Director or Deputy Director, Division of Inspection and Regional Support, NRR; the Director or Deputy Director, Division of Security Operations, NSIR; Director or Deputy Director, Division of Construction Inspection and Operational Programs (DCIP), NRO; a senior manager from each regional office; and the individual in the Operator License and Training Branch (IOLB) responsible for IMC 1245.
 Monitors and maintains the inspector initial training qualification program and the knowledge and skills of qualified inspector.
 Accomplishes this by recommending changes in approach or content of training material/courses; establishing requirements for continuing inspector training; and evaluating training needs, recommending target audiences, and establishing an appropriate schedule for mandatory training.
 Management Steering Group meetings are held in conjunction with the Headquarters and Regional Office Biweekly Division Director Meeting.